Pain Management

 • Alternative medicine to provide complement to your other treatments

 Back and neck pain sufferers do best with pain management program.
 Those who have had multiple back surgeries, including failed surgeries, and are still in pain, those with neuropathy, and those for whom it has been determined that surgery would not benefit their condition.
 People who have become addicted to pain medication actually need more sophisticated help than what a pain management program can offer them.
-We at Alegna Solutions Psychology Practice will help those struggling with pain management and pain medication addiction.
+We at Alegna Solutions Psychology will help those struggling with pain management and pain medication addiction.

 A better understanding of pain syndromes by communities and insurance companies and more studies on pain will help increase insure coverage for pain management treatments.
 In the future, the use of technology will help improve the outcomes of interventional pain management techniques.